Background

 -

 Containment.
 The representation of Dog should be geometrically inside the representation of Animal.
-Not just "close to" — inside.
+Not just “close to,” but inside.

 -

-Vendrov et al. [3] had the right instinct: embed the partial order directly into the geometry.
-Their approach mapped concepts into the non-negative orthant $\mathbb{R}^d_+$ (the region where all coordinates are $\ge 0$ , the $d$ -dimensional analogue of the first quadrant) and imposed the reverse product order: $x$ is more general than $y$ if $x_i \le y_i$ for every coordinate.
-The origin is the top element — the most general concept.The "entity" concept, containing everything, sits at zero.
+Vendrov et al. 3 had the right instinct: embed the partial order directly into the geometry.
+Their approach mapped concepts into the non-negative orthant (the region where all coordinates are , the -dimensional analogue of the first quadrant) and imposed the reverse product order: is more general than if for every coordinate.
+The origin is the top element, the most general concept.The “entity” concept, containing everything, sits at zero.
 Specificity grows with coordinate magnitude.
 Each point defines two cones: the cone extending toward the origin (smaller coordinates) contains its ancestors (more general concepts); the cone extending away from the origin (larger coordinates) contains its descendants (more specific concepts).

-This motivated boxes: a bounded region closed under intersection that admits a probabilistic containment score.
+The forced positive covariance between sibling cones motivated boxes: bounded regions closed under intersection, with a natural probabilistic containment score.

-The idea of representing words as regions rather than points goes back to Erk [1], who embedded words as convex regions in vector space to model graded entailment.Erk's 2009 paper predates the deep learning era entirely.
-The idea of "words as regions" waited nearly a decade for the right optimization tools.
-Vilnis et al. [4] made this precise for knowledge graphs, proposing axis-aligned hyperrectangles — boxes — in $\mathbb{R}^d$ .
-A box $B$ is parameterized by its minimum and maximum corners:
+The idea of representing words as regions rather than points goes back to Erk 1, who embedded words as convex regions in vector space to model graded entailment.Erk’s 2009 paper predates the deep learning era entirely.
+The idea of “words as regions” waited nearly a decade for the right optimization tools.
+Vilnis et al. 4 made this precise for knowledge graphs, proposing axis-aligned hyperrectangles, boxes, in .
+A box is parameterized by its minimum and maximum corners:

 This is the simplest region that supports all three properties.
 Volume is the product of side lengths:

-Containment is coordinate-wise: $A \subseteq B$ if and only if $m^B_i \le m^A_i$ and $M^A_i \le M^B_i$ for all $i$ .
+Containment is coordinate-wise: if and only if and for all .
 The intersection of two boxes is a box (or empty):

-The intersection is non-empty when $\max(m^A_i, m^B_i) \le \min(M^A_i, M^B_i)$ for every coordinate.
+The intersection is non-empty when for every coordinate.
 If any coordinate has an empty interval, the boxes are disjoint.
-Disjoint boxes represent mutually exclusive concepts — the thing order embeddings could not express.
-And when boxes partially overlap, the intersection region is itself a box representing the conjunction: the box for "Animal" intersected with the box for "Pet" gives a box for "things that are both animals and pets."
+Disjoint boxes represent mutually exclusive concepts, the thing order embeddings could not express.
+And when boxes partially overlap, the intersection region is itself a box representing the conjunction: the box for “Animal” intersected with the box for “Pet” gives a box for “things that are both animals and pets.”

 The axis-alignment is a deliberate restriction.Why not balls?
-The intersection of two balls is not a ball.
-Boxes are the simplest shape where "overlap" stays in the family.
-Rotated boxes would be more expressive, but their intersection is not necessarily a rotated box — you lose closure under intersection.
-Axis-aligned boxes form a lattice — a structure where any two elements have a greatest lower bound (intersection/meet) and a least upper bound (bounding box/join) — mirroring concept hierarchies in description logics (formal languages for representing ontologies; see the EL⁺⁺ section below).
-Each dimension contributes an independent "vote" on containment — the box analogue of diagonal covariance in Gaussian models.
+The intersection of two balls is not a ball; it is a lens-shaped region that requires a different parameterization.
+This was the practical limitation of ELEmbeddings (Kulmanov et al., 2019), which used n-balls for EL⁺⁺ concepts: conjunction (, NF1) required approximating the non-ball intersection, degrading faithfulness.
+Boxes are the simplest shape where “overlap” stays in the family.
+Rotated boxes would be more expressive, but their intersection is not necessarily a rotated box, so you lose closure under intersection.
+Axis-aligned boxes form a lattice (a structure where any two elements have a greatest lower bound and a least upper bound) mirroring concept hierarchies in description logics (formal languages for representing ontologies; see the EL⁺⁺ section below).
+Each dimension contributes an independent “vote” on containment – the box analogue of diagonal covariance.

 The natural scoring function for subsumption is the containment probability: